Technigo/project-music-releases-vite/instructions.md

 - When you hover over the play button, it should grow (see the design sketch)
 - Hovering an artist name or an album name should match the design sketch

+## External Routing:

-### When you click on the album, it should link to the album's external URL in the data
+- When you click on the album, it should link to the album's external URL in the data

-### When you click on an artist, it should link to the artist's external URL in the data
+- When you click on an artist, it should link to the artist's external URL in the data

 ### Your page should be responsive: